Wheatland, California: Geography

+In 2014, Wheatland annexed 4500 acre of land, greatly increasing its footprint.

 History

 Wheatland is located on the Rancho Johnson Mexican land grant.
 A post office opened in 1866.
 Wheatland incorporated in 1874.

 Wheatland was home to a significant Chinese American community in the 1860s, but all of the Chinese American residents were driven out of town in a series of violent confrontations in February 1886.

 In 1888, Edward Duplex was elected Mayor, the first black man to be elected mayor of a Western United States city.
 His original barbershop stands today on Main street.

 Wheatland was the site of the bloody Hop Riot of 1913, considered a notable event in farm labor history that left four men dead, a Wheatland constable shot, and martial law imposed before it was over.

+The three-time PBR World Champion Bull, Bushwhacker, was born in Wheatland.